AxelThevenot/Genetic_Algorithm/README.md

         figGen.canvas.draw()
 ```

-Each function are completed.
+Each function is completed.
 We can now run the code.

 ```python
 if __name__ == "__main__":